PlouisA/MPP_octopus/README.md

-"Because we don't know anyone who has made a career out of sports betting.
-Because it's never the biggest soccer connoisseur who wins the bets Trust chance, it's better than you".
+"Because we don't know anyone who has made a career out of sports betting./n Because it's never the biggest soccer connoisseur who wins the bets/n Trust chance, it's better than you"./n
 Paul the Octopus - 2010

 Score generator for MonPetitProno website